andresmaopal/data-lake-staging-engine/README.md

 `octank-dev-raw/landing/country_code/database_name/schema_name/table_name/` where `landing/` is the folder where the ingestion service (like AWS Database Migration Service) will be writing.

-This project is forked and customized based on [AWS Accelerated Data Lake](https://github.com/aws-samples/accelerated-data-lake)

 ## License